TELACU: Headquarters

 Located in 5700 Olympic boulevard directly across Tamayo restaurant, the TELACU headquarters was mostly funded by $6 million in grants from the Economic Development Administration and the Community Service Administration.
-Serving as a landmark, the three story building contains a 40-foot mural known as El Orgullo de Nuestra Herencia.
+Serving as a landmark, the three-story building contains a 40-foot mural known as El Orgullo de Nuestra Herencia.

 Controversy

 In 1982 TELACU faced several charges ranging from corruption to financial mismanagement from both the United States Department of Labor, the Los Angeles Times, and other government agencies.
 The controversy started when in 1980 a former employee alleged that TELACU had violated the Comprehensive Employment and Training Act (CETA).
 This led to an audit by the Department of Labor that started in 1980 and ended in November 1982.
 Before the audit was completed the L.A.
 Times published a series of articles with dozens of allegations that ultimately challenged the very existence of TELACU, referring to it incorrectly as an “anti-poverty agency”.
 The allegations damaged the public image of TELACU severely, when the audit finally came out TELACU was partially vindicated as most allegations were ultimately dropped.
 In the end only Chairman Joe Gonzalez and his wife were convicted of violating CETA.

-Former TELACU employee and reputable local politician Gloria Molina has accused TELACU of “violating the trust of the communi ty” through its investments outside of East Los Angeles and for benefitting personally from such investments.
+Former TELACU employee and local politician Gloria Molina has accused TELACU of “violating the trust of the community” through its investments outside of East Los Angeles and for benefitting personally from such investments.
 She also called TELACU “greedy and self-serving” arguing that “money deteriorated their goals and their achievements are no longer beneficial to the community.”

 Overall much of the criticism against TELACU stems from its deviation from community organizing towards economic development.
 Such people feel that TELACU's methods of operation leave it disconnected from the residents of East Los Angeles.

 More recently, TELACU has received criticism for its involvement with the Centinella Valley School Board and what critics refer to as the creation of a “bond-passing machine.”
 TELACU backed candidates for the Centinela Valley School Board almost always win and starting in 2008, the TELACU backed candidates have been responsible for passing bond measures that amount to almost $200 million.
 Critics argue that the bonds are an inefficient way to use taxpayer money and that some of the large construction projects are unnecessary.